frederick-work/leah.frederick.work/README.md

 To modify the site you only need to be able to edit Markdown files.
 Markdown is a lightweight markup language that's easy to learn.
 You can learn more about Markdown [here](https://www.markdownguide.org/).

 # Managing automated review posting system
 When a new review is submitted a new issue will be created [here](https://github.com/frederick-work/leah.frederick.work/labels/new%20review).
-If you want to approve the review, add the `review approved` label to the issue and close it.
+If you want to approve the review, add the `review approved` label to the issue , remove the `new review` label, and close it.
 The site will automatically be updated with the new review.

 ## Links
 - [Google Apps Script](https://script.google.com/u/0/home/projects/1d4EQ3b3rAjj-Cck1z3Dcpx1PPvBXL31UNmqbPED-lQP6UilWwFsgbrPu/edit)